vlasscontreras/gragrid/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Handles fatal error on the feed listing when the API key is invalid
+* Escape HTML in translation strings
+* Tested on WordPress 5.8

 = 2.2.0 =
 * Fixes fatal error due to unitialized API class on Gravity Forms 2.5+ [[#15](https://github.com/vlasscontreras/gragrid/issues/15)]
 * Adds error feedback when contact lists cannot be retrieved on the feed settings